NANGIA70/Adaptive-Model-Sharing-with-SurrogateML/README.md

-# Adaptive-Model-Sharing-with-SurrogateML
+# Adaptive model sharing using SurrogateML

-This repository contains the code for the research paper Adaptive Model Sharing with SurrogateML
+This is the github repository for the paper, Adaptive Model sharing using SurrogateML.
+We have inluded python notebooks containing the results shown in the paper for different datasets.
+To recreate the results, simply add the dataset files to your google drive and run the notebooks.